stigrs/diimpy/README.md

 These steps assumes that the source code of this repository has been cloned into a directory called `diimpy`.

-1. The program is installed by executing:
+The program is installed by executing:

         cd diimpy
         python -m pip install . --prefix=$HOME (%USERPROFILE% on Windows)

-All tests should pass, indicating that your platform is fully supported.
+All tests should pass, indicating that your platform is fully supported:

+        python -m unittest ./tests/test_case.py